Blockade runners of the American Civil War: Background

 When the American Civil War broke out on April 12, 1861, the newly formed Confederate States of America had no ships to speak of in its navy.
-In the months leading up to the war, the Confederate government sought the help of Great Britain to overcome this, as much of the Britain's industry depended on cotton exports from the plantations of the South.
-Although officially neutral, the British became the primary ship builders and source of military and other supplies for the Confederate government for the duration of the American Civil War.
+In the months leading up to the war, the Confederate government sought help from the United Kingdom to overcome this, as much of Britain's industry depended on cotton exports from the American South.
+Although Britain was neutral during the conflict, British merchants served as the primary shipbuilders and source of military and other supplies for the Confederate government for the duration of the American Civil War.

 In 1861 the Confederate naval fleet consisted of only about 35 ships, of which 21 were steam-driven.
 The Confederacy was in dire need of many basic supplies.
-Without the resources of the industrial North, it had to look elsewhere for its supplies.
-Coming to their aid, Raphael Semmes, an experienced former U.S. naval captain, devised a plan by which to thwart the naval supremacy of the North.
-He proposed a militia of privateers that would both strike at the North's merchant ships and provide supplies to the South by out running or evading the ships of the Union blockade.
+Without the industrial resources of the Union, it had to look elsewhere for its supplies.
+Coming to the aid of the Confederacy, Raphael Semmes, an experienced former United States Navy captain, devised a plan by which to thwart the naval supremacy of the Union.
+He proposed a militia of privateers that would both strike at the Union merchant fleet and provide supplies to the Confederacy by outrunning or evading the ships of the Union blockade.
 Confederate President Jefferson Davis approved of the plan.

-On April 15 President Lincoln issued his first proclamation, calling out 75,000 troops in response to the Confederate bombardment of Fort Sumter.
-On April 17 Davis issued a proclamation, offering a letter of marque to anyone who would offer their ship in the service of the Confederacy.
-To this end British investors were the most prolific in offering such aid.
+On April 15 President Lincoln issued his first proclamation, calling for 75,000 troops in response to the Confederate bombardment of Fort Sumter.
+On April 17 Davis issued a proclamation, offering a letter of marque to anyone who would offer a ship in the service of the Confederacy.
+British investors were the most prolific in offering such aid.